stormpath/stormpath-documentation/source/auth_n.rst

 #.
 Click **Create Mappings**.

+You have now completed the initial steps of setting-up login via Okta.

 .. _okta-attribute-mapping:

 Step 6: Configure Your Attribute Mappings
 """""""""""""""""""""""""""""""""""""""""

-When a new Account logs in via SAML, the IdP sends along a number of SAML attributes.
-These attributes are mapped to Stormpath :ref:`Account attributes <ref-account>` (such as ``givenName`` or ``email``) and these values are either stored, if the Account is new, or updated, if the Account exists but the values are different.
+When a new Account logs in via SAML, Okta sends along a number of SAML attributes.
+These attributes are mapped to Stormpath `Account attributes <https://docs.stormpath.com/rest/product-guide/latest/reference.html#account>`__ (such as ``givenName`` or ``email``) and these values are either stored, if the Account is new, or updated, if the Account exists but the values are different.
 In this step you will configure how these IdP SAML Attributes are mapped to Stormpath attributes.

 6.1.
 Find the Existing SAML Attributes
 ++++++++++++++++++++++++++++++++++++++